How to Access the Report Cards

 To search the State level report:

-If you are searching for a school or district, you will see a list of the 4 available reports.
-Select a link to view the report card.
+If you are searching for a school or district, you will see a list of the available reports.
+Click on a link to view the report.

 Downloading and installing Acrobat Reader